 Check the plants around the house

-The ASPCA has an excellent database of plants that can be harmful to pets, and many of their entries have pictures, so those new to gardening can identify them.
+The ASPCA has an excellent database of plants that can be harmful to pets, and many of the organization's entries have pictures, so those new to gardening can identify them.
 Obviously you know best whether your dog is likely to try and eat the various plants in your new yard, but it's best to err on the safe side and remove anything particularly toxic.
-Some of the most common poisonous plants include the sago palm, azaleas, aloe and tulips.
+Some of the most common poisonous plants include the sago palm, azaleas, aloe, and tulips.

 Since you'll most likely know your new address ahead of time, update your dog's ID tags with your new address and phone number.
 If your dog has a microchip, update your address and phone number in the registry.
-This will give you extra peace of mind in case something does go wrong and your precious pooch gets lost in their new area.
+This will give you extra peace of mind in case something does go wrong and your precious pooch gets lost in his new neighborhood.